spacer spacer spacer

 Besides, typos can easily screw up the first or last letter of a word.
 Even if internal mixing caused no impediment, that wouldn’t be an argument in favour of typos, because typos aren’t restricted to internal letters.

-“So people who have spelling problems might be super intelligent with great social skills—if you’d just take the time to notice.”
+“So people who have spelling problems might be super intelligent with great social skills – if you'd just take the time to notice.”

 For the most part, dyslexics–people with reduced reading/spelling ability but with otherwise normal intelligence–can be taught to read in the same way that people with reduced reading/spelling ability and somewhat subnormal performance.
 Remedial classes that are effective at teaching the stupid kids to read and write also work well with the dyslexics.
 Dyslexia is not a good excuse for being unable to read and write.